34j/vr180-convert/README.md

 ## How to edit images

 This program cannot read RAW files.
-To deal with white-outs, etc., it is recommended to process the image in Photoshop or other software first.
+To deal with white-outs, etc., it is required to process each image with a program such as Photoshop, etc.

+However, this is so exhaustive, so it is recommended to take the images with jpeg format, being careful not to overexpose the images, and convert them with this program, then use Lightroom or other software to adjust colors and exposure, etc.

-### Example of processing in Photoshop
+### Example of processing in Photoshop (Exquisite editing)

 1. Open one of the images just for specifying the canvas size.
 2. Add each image as Smart Objects (`LRaw`, `RRaw`) and make **minimal** corrections to match the exposure using `Camera Raw Filter`.